 The Spa Eden-Roc by La Prairie, nestled in the Hôtel du Cap-Eden-Roc’s rose garden, offers a selection of pampering treatments inspired by the Mediterranean waters that surround the property.

-The pretty villages of Villefranche, Cap Ferrat, and Beaulieu offer idyllic backdrops to an anchorage.
-Villefranche is known for the terracotta-colored buildings that tumble down through the steeped streets to the large bay, while Cap Ferrat and Beaulieu are 100 percent old Hollywood glamor.
+The pretty villages of Villefranche-sur-Mer, Saint-Jean-Cap-Ferrat, and Beaulieu-sur-Mer offer idyllic backdrops to an anchorage.
+Villefranche is known for the terracotta-colored buildings that tumble down through the steeped streets to the large bay, while Cap-Ferrat and Beaulieu are 100 percent old Hollywood glamor.

 The stately old-world palace of the Grand Hotel du Cap-Ferrat, run by the Four Seasons, has been tempting guests with its award-winning cuisine since 1908.
 Whether you choose to dine al fresco on the terrace at La Véranda or opt for the Michelin-starred Le Cap (open for dinner only), you can expect fantastic Mediterranean cuisine conjured up by Michelin-star chef Yoric Tièche.